horchi/linux-p4d/README.md

 systemctl start mosquitto
 systemctl enable mosquitto
 ```
-#### if you like to ceck mosquitto or use it from scripts install mosquitto client package
+#### if you like to ceck mosquitto topics or use it from scripts install mosquitto client package
 ```
 install mosquitto-clients
 ```